visitscotland/digital-documents/security/secret-management.md

 - **Issue Secrets**: Create new secrets when access to sensible systems is needed.
 This responsibility can be delegated to helpdesk for some systems.
 - **Access Control**: Implement strict access controls and policies to ensure that only authorized team members and systems can access production secrets.
-Regularly review and update access permissions.
 Test secrets should be evaluated depending on the secret itself as some of them might need to be carefully handled to prevent a breach of contract
 - **Audit**: Conduct regular audits of secret access and usage and revoke access to systems if it is no longer needed

 ### Developer Responsibilities